nezaboodka/reactronic/README.md

   - No compromises on consistency, clarity, and simplicity;
   - Minimalism and zero boilerplating (it's not a framework bloating your code);
   - Asynchrony, patches, undo/redo, conflict resolving are provided out of the box;
-  - Seamless integration with transactionally reactive object-oriented databases like [Nezaboodka](https://nezaboodka.com/#products).
+  - Seamless integration with transactionally reactive object-oriented databases like [Nezaboodka](https://nezaboodka.com/#products);
+  - compact dependency-free implementation consisting of just about 1K lines of code.

 Roadmap: